Equidistribution of polynomial sequences in function fields, with applications: Van der Corput and intersective sets in

 We now consider explicit examples of intersective and van der Corput sets in $\Fq[t]$ that are of arithmetic interest, similar to the results of S\'{a}rk\"{o}zy and Furstenberg.
-In our work \cite{ll}, we obtained intersectivity, in a quantitative sense, for the set $\left\{ x^2: x \in \Fq[t]\right\}\setminus\{0\}$.
-In a joint work of the first author with Spencer \cite{ls}, the intersectivity, in a quantitative sense, is also established for the set $\left\{l+r: l \in \Fq[t]\,\,\textup{is monic and irreducible}\right\}$ for any fixed $r\in \F_q\setminus\{0\}$.
-Motivated by Proposition \ref{prop:intersective}, one comes to the following conjecture.
+In the work of the first two authors \cite{ll}, intersectivity is obtained, in a quantitative sense, for the set $\left\{ x^2:x \in \Fq[t]\right\}\setminus\{0\}$.
+Furthermore, in joint work of the first author with Spencer \cite{ls}, intersectivity, in a quantitative sense, is also established for the set